aaronland/dogeared-extruder/README.md

 clones of the `readability` text extraction libraries using the `dropwizard` framework.

-It only sort of works at the moment.
-I am not a Java person so I am still trying to fumble my way around this foreign land.
+It basically works at the moment but I am not a Java person so I am still trying to fumble my way around this foreign land.

+To start the server:

 	$> cd dropwizard-extruder
 	$> make exec